If you have additional questions, please do not hesitate to contact our Tour Coordinator, at MN06.Tours@mail.house.gov or call (202) 225-2331

-If you have additional questions, please do not hesitate to contact our Tour Coordinator, Liz Stinebaugh at Elizabeth.Stinebaugh@mail.house.gov or call (202) 225-2331.
+If you have additional questions, please do not hesitate to contact our Tour Coordinator, at MN06.Tours@mail.house.gov or call (202) 225-2331.

 Touring the Capitol

-In order to tour the United States Capitol, advance reservations are recommended, but not required.
-Individuals, families and small groups (of 15 and fewer people) can create an account and reserve a tour date here.
+In order to tour the United States Capitol, advance reservations are required.
+Individuals, families, and small groups (of 15 and fewer people) can create an account and reserve a tour date here.
 Reservations are available 90 days in advance.

 Touring the White House

 As a congressional office, we are happy to facilitate your request, however, it is ultimately up to the White House which parties receive a tour.
-White House tours are offered Tuesday through Saturday between the hours of 8 AM and 1 PM.
+White House tours are offered Friday and Saturday at 8 AM.

 Upon your request, you will receive an email from the White House Visitor’s Center asking you to submit additional personal information such as name, birth date, place of birth, and social security number for security purposes.